Hiring a Surrogate: 6 Legal Issues for Singaporean Couples

 According to the Ministry of Health (MOH), surrogacy refers to the arrangement where:

-“a woman is artificially impregnated, whether for monetary compensation or not, with the intention that the child is to be the social child of some other person or couple”.
+“a woman is artificially impregnated, whether for monetary consideration or not, with the intention that the child is to be given and adopted by some other person or couple”.

 Commercial surrogacy often involves a fee paid to the surrogate mother.
 By hiring a surrogate mother, you are essentially hiring a woman to carry and deliver a child for you.